unosquare/tubular/README.md

 ### Charts

 An experimental support to chart is running with Tubular and you can choose between [ChartJS](http://www.chartjs.org/) or [Highcharts](http://www.highcharts.com/).
 If you want to use any of them, be sure to load the library before Tubular and check [Tubular Sample](https://github.com/unosquare/tubular/tree/master/Unosquare.Tubular.Sample) with easy to understand code on how to start using charts.

+### Reporting

+Tubular Reporting, another experimental module, enables to query and design in runtime any grid joining all your tables and allowing to aggregate data.
+All this using a .NET Proxy in your REST service.
+Check the Sample in code or the [online Reporting page](http://unosquare.github.io/tubular/#/Reporting) connecting to an Azure Website.

 ## Using a CDN